Policies and Procedures

 Individuals and offices outside the Wellness Center are not informed that a particular student has sought services unless (1) the student provides written consent to release such information; or (2) the student is judged to be an imminent danger to self or others, in which case steps are taken to insure the safety of both the student and others.

 This confidentiality applies to students who have established a treatment relationship with the Wellness Center and to the information learned during that treatment.
 Confidentiality of third party information about a student cannot be guaranteed.

-The Wellness Center seeks to provide services to all Dickinson students and as such it is important that students keep all appointments scheduled at the Wellness Center or notify the office in a timely manner, preferably 24 hours in advance when possible, if they are unable to keep an appointment.
+The Wellness Center seeks to provide services to all Dickinson students and as such it is important that students keep all appointments scheduled at the Wellness Center or notify the office in a timely manner if they are unable to keep an appointment.
+Please see our no show policy here.

 Failure to cancel appointments or other patterns of poor attendance may jeopardize a student’s access to Wellness Center services.
 Students will receive a warning prior to being denied access to services and referrals to community resources.

 Leaves of Absence